Learning spaces for teaching

 How to report a malfunction in a space?

-Feedback on the facilities is especially important now that the learning spaces on the campus are once again being used more regularly.
 It is vital that everyone using the spaces takes the time to report the issues so that they can be fixed fast for the next user!

 - If you have any problems with classroom equipment or malfunctions in a building, please contact Lobby Services during their opening hours.
 In case the malfunction requires the expertise of the AV team, the Lobby Services will call them to help.